DU First Cut-Off Out, Admissions Begin: Key Things To Keep In Mind

 Candidates should prefer course over college.
 Even principals of many north campus colleges advised students to choose course over college and take admission wherever meets with the eligibility criterion.

-important to take admission in preferred course as their career depends on that
+It is important to take admission in preferred course as their career depends on that and

 should not compromise with it.
 According to Manoj Khanna , the principal of Ramjas College, “The students should think their entire career is dependent on what course they choose for graduation.
 If they go for a college and not the course, they might end up choosing an unsuitable course for themselves”.